Unlocking The Mysteries Of The Georgia Guidestones, America’s Stonehenge

 Published June 28, 2021

-The Georgia Guidestones contain instructions for humans in a post-apocalyptic world, but nobody knows who put them there.
+The Georgia Guidestones contain instructions for humans in a post-apocalyptic world, but the story of its origins and demise are still a mystery.

-The man called himself Robert Christian.
-This wasn’t his real name and only two people ever met him face-to-face: first the granite finisher, then the banker.
+The man responsible for the project called himself Robert Christian.
+This wasn’t his real name, and only two people ever met him face-to-face: a granite finisher and a banker.

 Unlocking The Mysteries Of The Georgia Guidestones, America’s Stonehenge